 Protecting personal and private information from identity theft and scams should be a top priority for everyone.
-And as an online student who spends a lot of time completing work electronically, it’s especially important for you to be diligent in keeping your information secure.
+And as an online learner who spends a lot of time completing work electronically, it’s especially important for you to be diligent in keeping your information secure.

-We asked the Penn State World Campus HelpDesk — your 24/7 resource for IT help — for tips on simple steps you can take to protect your information.
+We asked the Penn State IT Service Desk — your 24/7 resource for IT help — for tips on simple steps you can take to protect your information.

-Q: How can I keep my password safe?
+How can I keep my password safe?

 Use Penn State’s best practices to create a strong password.
 Also, do not use your Penn State password for non–Penn State services.
 If you have used your Penn State password as your personal password for email, online shopping, online financial activities, or other online services, you should change it.

-Q: How can I change my password?
+How can I change my password?

-Q: What is phishing and how can I avoid it?
+What is phishing and how can I avoid it?

 Phishing is an attempt to steal personal information from someone, usually via a fraudulent email message or phone call that appears legitimate.
 No one from Penn State will ever email you for your password.
 To avoid phishing: